 What is a transport?

-A transport is a reusable network layer that owns:- Connection pooling (HTTP/1.1 keep-alive and HTTP/2 multiplexing)
+A transport is a reusable network layer handle that owns:- Transport-level settings like

 When should I use Transport vs Sessions?